 In step 9 and step 10, you create your mini-report.
 In step 9, you use the Get-GPOReport command to obtain a report of all GPOs in the domain returned as XML.
-In step 10, you report on the GPOs in the Reskit Domain using .NET composite string formatting using the -f operator.
+In step 10, you report on the GPOs in the Reskit Domain using .NET composite string formatting with the -f operator.

 Using .NET composite formatting enables you to use when the objects returned by a cmdlet are not in a form to be used directly with Format-Table.
 In step 9, for example, the XML returned contains details of the GPO links as a property which is actually an object with sub-properties.
 To create nice looking output, you create a format string you use to display each row of your report, including report header lines.
 You first use this format string to create the two report header lines for the report.
 Then, for each GPO in the returned list, you obtain the GPO name, which OU the GPO is linked to, whether it is enabled, and whether the GPO is non-overridable.
 Finally, you use the format string to output a single report line.
 In most cases, these custom reports are easier to read and contain only the information you deem useful.

 The Format-Table and Format-List cmdlets are of most use when each object has simple properties.
 When an object has a property that is an object with properties, the format commands do not surface these (sub) properties.
 In this case, you must obtain the details manually of the GPO links for each GPO and generate your report lines based on those results.
-While the report layout works well for this specific set of GPOs - should you have GPOs with longer names, or linked to deeper Organizational units, you may need to adjust the format string you set in Step 10.
+While the report layout works well for this specific set of GPOs, should you have GPOs with longer names, or linked to deeper organizational units, you may need to adjust the format string you set in Step 10.

 Managing AD replication